-Equivalent Terms: Emergency Evacuation Station, Cabin Crew Member Station Calendar Month For the purposes of establishing the expiration of flight crew qualifications, a calendar month typically refers to the period from the beginning of a month to the end of that same month when the qualification interval is set to expire.
+Equivalent Terms: Emergency Evacuation Station, Cabin Crew Member Station Calendar Month Used for establishing the expiration of flight crew member qualifications; typically refers to the period from the beginning of a month to the end of that same month when the qualification interval is set to expire.
 For example; a 12-calendar month qualification interval means that, if the original qualification date for a flight crew member is 1 March 2016, such crew member remains qualified until 31 March 2017.
 Calendar Year The period of time between the beginning of the first day of January and the end of the last day of December in the Gregorian calendar (365 days, or 366 days in a leap year).
 For example, the period of time 1 January 2016 through 31 December 2016 is calendar year 2016.